nodejs/node/README.md

 - [CVE-2016-2216](https://nodejs.org/en/blog/vulnerability/february-2016-security-releases/):
   _Fix defects in HTTP header parsing for requests and responses that can allow response splitting_.
-While the impact of this vulnerability is application and network dependent, it is remotely exploitable in the HTTP protocol.
+This was a remotely-exploitable defect in the Node.js HTTP implementation.

 When in doubt, please do send us a report.